JeevesTakesOver/Railtrack/README.rst

 clients to the github repository and submit a pull request.
 This PR is peer reviewed and once approved, brings the new service online on the virtual network.
+This workflow allows for teams to self-service themselves, adding new hosts or team members or removing their access when they leave the project.

 Usage cases
 ===========